harrietrc/loadimpact-docs/jekyll/_v4/getting-started/load-impact-trial-guide.md

 ## Creating tests

-There are multiple ways to create tests within Load Impact.
+There are multiple ways to create tests within LoadImpact.
 Depending on your need, you may want to choose one over the other.
 Some methods, such as `Enter Website URLs`, are focused on quickly running tests while other methods are focused on giving you fine control over test execution.
 Ideally, you should choose the method that meets the need for what you are testing at the moment and the data you are looking to get back.

 To create a new test, click **Create New Test** in the left side bar.
 You will be presented with the following options for API or website testing: